behave/behave-django/docs/setup.rst

 you want to make per-scenario changes inside a transaction.

 This custom hook runs on the behave `before_scenario` hook.
-It's executed before the TestCase is configured and initialized.
+It's executed before the Django TestCase is configured and initialized.

 For example, if you have your own DjangoTestCase implemented and want to use it instead of the existing BehaviorDrivenTestCase, ExistingDatabaseTestCase, DjangoSimpleTestCase,